Muhammad bin Ladin: Wives and children

 He fathered a total of 52 children by 22 wives.
 He had three wives who mostly remained the same, but would divorce and frequently change his fourth wife.
 This practice kept within the bounds of Islamic guidance of polygyny, which permits men to have up to four wives at one time.

-His widely-known son is the founder of al-Qaeda, Osama bin Ladin (أسامة بن لادن), although the two seldom saw each other and only once had a one-on-one meeting together.
-Osama's mother, Hamida al-Attas, (حميدة العطاس) was born and raised in Syria before marrying Muhammad bin Ladin and moving to Saudi Arabia.
+His widely-known son was the founder of al-Qaeda, Osama bin Laden, although the two seldom saw each other.
+Osama's mother, Hamida al-Attas, was born and raised in Syria before marrying Muhammad bin Ladin and moving to Saudi Arabia.
 She was non-traditional, known more for wearing Chanel trouser suits rather than the veiled, conservative attire typical of Saudi women.
 She was neither Wahhabi nor Saudi, and her foreign origin diminished her status within the conservative Saudi family where she became known as "the slave wife".

 According to Carmen bin Ladin, Muhammad was planning to wed a 23rd wife the night he died, and was heading there when his plane crashed.

 Death

-On 3 September 1967, Muhammad bin Ladin was killed when his airplane, a Beechcraft G18S, crashed during landing in Usran, 'Asir Province, in southwest Saudi Arabia.
+On 3 September 1967, Muhammad bin Ladin and his personal American pilot James C. Harrington (26 July 1918) were killed when bin Ladin's airplane, a Beechcraft G18S, crashed during landing in Usran, 'Asir Province, in southwest Saudi Arabia.
 Following the crash, Muhammad's body was carefully retrieved and prepared for burial.

 At dawn the next day, a somber procession conveyed his body from the palace to a family plot in a nearby cemetery.
 The news of his passing brought profound sadness, as Muhammad was highly esteemed both within the bin Ladin family and amongst the people of Jeddah.
 The funeral procession drew an immense crowd, with nearly ten thousand people lining the route to the cemetery.
 King Faisal, deeply affected by the loss, was a close friend of Muhammad.
 After the funeral, King Faisal met with the bin Ladin family and informed the children that he was placing them under royal protection.
 He assured them that they would receive their fair share of the inheritance when they reached the age of 21.
 With the loss of Muhammad as their unifying figure, Muhammad's many wives, ex-wives, and children began to disperse to different parts of the kingdom, although they still maintained their family connection with the Saudi Binladin Group.
 Muhammad's eldest son, Salem bin Ladin, took over the family business and eventually expanded it into an international company.